 With regards to refuse removal, a total of 9140 households were given access to refuse removal during the year under review.
-This represents coverage of 15% of the total municipality households.
-The remaining 85% which is in rural areas are receiving attention through the annual allocation of skip bins.
+This represents 15% of the total household in the municipality.
+The remaining 85% are in rural areas are receiving attention through the annual allocation of skip bins.